cho-uc/Matrix-Parallel-Programming/README.md

 Conventional ILU Factorization using parallel program of OpenMP.

-TODO : Fine-Grained Parallel Incomplete Factorization

-TODO : Symmetric Fine-Grained Parallel Incomplete Factorization.
+TODO : Fine-Grained Parallel Incomplete Factorization TODO : Symmetric Fine-Grained Parallel Incomplete Factorization.

+incomplete_Cholesky.m

+Decompose matrix to be Lower and Upper Triangular matrix so that U'*U=A Only works for positive definite matrices.

-Based on work by :
+Based on research paper by :
 FINE - GRAINED PARALLEL INCOMPLETE LU FACTORIZATION by EDMOND CHOW AND AFTAB PATEL
 ____________________________________________________________________